 Pediatric Sleep Disorder Treatment in Greenwich, CT

 At Sleep & Neuroscience Associates, the leading sleep center in Greenwich, CT, we diagnose and treat a wide range of sleep disorders, including sleep disorders in children.
-Dr. Samit Malhotra is our qualified, trusted sleep doctor, with fellowship training from the prestigious Stanford University sleep medicine program and board certifications in both sleep medicine and neurology.
+Dr. Samit Malhotra is our pediatric sleep doctor, with fellowship training from the prestigious Stanford University sleep medicine program and board certifications in both sleep medicine and neurology.
 Learn more about our pediatric sleep disorder treatments below, or schedule an appointment to sleep better and live better today.

 What are pediatric sleep disorders?

-Sleep disorders in children can occur at any age.
-The most common pediatric sleep disorders are:
+Sleep disorders in children and babies can occur at any age.
+The most common types of pediatric sleep disorders are: